ScottLogic/blog/_posts/2025-06-30-my-experience-with-the-scott-logic-gradutate-training.markdown

 ---

 Hi!
 I’m Ben, I joined Scott Logic as a graduate software developer in March of 2025.
-This was a bit of a jump for me as it constituted a move from the windy rainy coast of South East Scotland to the windy rainy almost coast of North East England.
+This was a bit of a jump for me as it constituted a move from the windy, rainy coast of South East Scotland to the windy, rainy almost coast of North East England.
 Over the last three months I’ve taken part in the Scott Logic graduate training.
 This is the first twelve weeks of the graduate programme at Scott Logic, after which comes the graduate project.
 I’ve gained a lot from the training and want to highlight some of the lessons I’ve learnt whilst walking through my diary of the last few months.

 This blog post is aimed at new graduates who are undertaking the training at Scott Logic in the future.
 I hope this will outline a roadmap of what you can expect from your training, whilst also giving you several key pieces of advice that might have given me a leg up when I started.